djellemah/clevic/README.txt

 Database framework and Qt Model/View GUI for data capture and editing of tables in a pre-existing relational DBMS.
 Thanks to ActiveRecord, Postgresql, Mysql and so on are supported.
-Has only been tested with Postgres.
+Has been tested with Postgres and sqlite.

-There is a mild focus on reducing keystrokes for repetitive data capture, so it provides nice keyboard shortcuts for all sorts of things.
-Model (table) objects are extensible to allow for model (table) specific cleverness, like auto-filling-in of fields.

 Start with Clevic::Browser

 == FEATURES:

+=== User Interface

+* edit data in a table
+* in-place combo boxes for choosing values from related tables (foreign keys)
+* distinct combo boxes to list previous values for a field
+* display read-only fields from related tables
 * Filter by current field.
 * search by field contents.
-* uses ActiveRecord for data access.
-Does *not* use the Qt SQL models.
-* sensible caching to handle large data sets without unnecessary memory and cpu usage
-* in-place Combo boxes for related table and foreign keys
-* distinct combo boxes to list previous values for a field
 * cut and paste in CSV format
-* sortable by row headers (not yet)
-* color highlighting of fields and records on definable criteria (not yet).
-* extensions to various Qt classes to make db programming easier.
-* leverages SQL whenever possible to handle large datasets, sorting, filtering etc. So it's probably not suitable for talking to a remote db across a slow link.

 === Shortcuts: